-Acceleware's recognized revenues have decreased in 2016, compared to the previous two years, as a result of continued and deepening weakness in oil and gas software and services revenue.
-Total comprehensive loss increased significantly in 2016 compared to both 2015 and 2014 due to lower revenue and higher expenses such as cost of revenue and general and administrative expenses.
-The Company is now planning for modest growth in revenue and expects its total comprehensive income to increase in future years, while still continuing to invest in RF heating research and development.
-Total assets increased from \$1,756,819 as at December 31, 2014 to \$2,704,277 as at December 31, 2016 due to increased cash and cash equivalents resulting from the closing of a \$2 million equity private placement and a \$925,000 convertible debenture private placement in 2016.
+Acceleware's recognized revenues have decreased in 2017, compared to the previous two years, as a result of continued and deepening weakness in oil and gas software and services revenue.
+Total comprehensive loss increased significantly in 2017 compared to both 2016 and 2014 due to lower revenue and higher expenses such as R&D and G&A expenses.
+The Company is now planning for modest growth in revenue and expects its total comprehensive income to increase in future years, while still continuing to invest in RF heating R&D. Total assets decreased from \$2,704,277 as at December 31, 2016 to \$1,455,449 as at December 31, 2017 due to decreased cash and cash equivalents resulting from the loss incurred in 2017.
+Total assets increased from \$1,618,941 as at December 31, 2015 to \$2,704,277 as at December 31, 2016 due to higher cash and cash equivalents resulting from the private placement of common shares and warrants during 2016.